 In the final window, we see Joan being burned at the stake, May 30, 1431, not yet 19 years old.
 If you read the account of her ‘trial’ you will see that it was politically orchestrated to reach this point.
 In no way did Joan ever recant, was proved lying, or disobey the church.
 In this window you see the three angels hovering over her at the end of her life.

-After enjoying the Cathedral Saint-Croix, we were quite hungry, so we headed to a lovely restaurant where we had dinner and our first experience of a « Café Gourmand ».
+After enjoying the Cathedral Saint-Croix, we were quite hungry, so we headed to a lovely restaurant where we had dinner and our first experience of a « Un Café Gourmand ».

-A « Café Gourmand » is an espresso plated with various treats, differing from restaurant to restaurant.
+“Un Café Gourmand » is an espresso plated with various treats, differing from restaurant to restaurant.
 This version was wonderful, with a tiny shot glass of lemon cream topped with raspberry coulis, one with vanilla custard, a tiny scoop of vanilla bean ice cream, a miniature Cannelle, and a petit lava cake.
-So much fun!
+A fun and decadent treat!

 Omar having a much-deserved and slightly ironic ‘St. Omer’ beer before dinner.